Section 5: Employee Conduct and Discipline

 Email and Text Messages: Email and text message usage to communicate that you will be tardy or absent for your work shift will be at the discretion of your manager.

 No Call No Show – Failure to give proper notice of absence in advance as explained in this policy may subject an employee to disciplinary action, up to and possibly including termination of employment.
 The first no call/no show will result in a written warning.
-The second no call/no show violation will result in a second written warning and a suspension without pay.
-If you are absent without notice for three days in a row, you will be considered as having abandoned your job, and the Company will consider this as a voluntary resignation on your part.
+The second occurance of a no call/no show violation will result in a second written warning and a three-day suspension without pay.
+If there is a third occurance of a no call/no show or if you are absent without notice for three days in a row, you will be considered as having abandoned your job, and the Company will consider this as a voluntary resignation on your part terminating your employment.

 Managers are responsible for monitoring their employees’ performance which includes attendance at work.
 Managers must communicate work schedules to their employees and monitor their employee’s arrival and departures as it pertains to meeting the requirements of the employees’ job responsibilities.